Chaplygin and Polytropic gases Teleparallel Robertson-Walker $F(T)$ gravity solutions: Concluding Remarks

 \section{Concluding Remarks}

-We will first conclude the current paper by stating that the flat cosmological $k=0$ teleparallel $F(T)$ solutions are described by special functions, especially by hypergeometric functions plotted on the figure \ref{figure1} for Chaplygin ($p=-\frac{1}{2}$) and polytropic $p\,\rightarrow\,0$ limit and $3$ gases.
-For the spatially curved cosmological $k=\pm 1$ teleparallel $F(T)$ solutions are practically all approximated by a double power-law function described by the eqn \eqref{431PL}.
-The $k=\pm 1$ general polytropic solutions found in sections \ref{sect42} and \ref{sect43} are not $p$-dependent because of some dominating terms approximations.
+We will first conclude the current paper by stating that the flat cosmological $k=0$ teleparallel $F(T)$ solutions are described by special functions, especially by hypergeometric functions plotted on the figure \ref{figure1} for Chaplygin ($p=-\frac{1}{2}$) and polytropic $p\,\rightarrow\,0$ limit and three gases.
+For the spatially curved cosmological $k=\pm 1$ teleparallel $F(T)$ solutions are practically all approximated by a double power-law function described by Equation \eqref{431PL}.
+The $k=\pm 1$ general polytropic solutions found in Sections \ref{sect42} and \ref{sect43} are not $p$-dependent because of some dominating terms approximations.
 There is an important feature in the new solutions: no cosmological constant $\Lambda_0$ term in almost all the cases.
-The only exception is the eqns \eqref{433}-\eqref{433a} under the $C_5\,\rightarrow\,0$ limit leading to a simple polynomial with $\Lambda_0$ term.
-Under all previous considerations, we can claim that non-flat $k=\pm 1$ teleparallel $F(T)$ solutions have some common points with those found for cosmological teleparallel $F(T)$ and $F(T,B)$ solutions found in refs \cite{coleylandrygholami,FTBcosmogholamilandry,scalarfieldTRW}, because we use the same coframe/spin-connection pair and ansatz.
+The only exception are Equations \eqref{433} and \eqref{433a} under the $C_5\,\rightarrow\,0$ limit, leading to a simple polynomial with $\Lambda_0$ term.
+Under all previous considerations, we can claim that non-flat $k=\pm 1$ teleparallel $F(T)$ solutions have some common points with those found for cosmological teleparallel $F(T)$ and $F(T,B)$ solutions found in refs \cite{coleylandrygholami,FTBcosmogholamilandry,scalarfieldTRW}, because we use the same coframe/spin-connection pair and ansatz. { However, the current paper is a starting point to verify and test the new teleparallel solutions on recent experimental data sets as performed in very recent studies with this aim \cite{celiaBAO1,celiaBAO2,celiaBAO3}.
+In the future, by using similar experimental data analysis approaches, we will need to formally compare the new solutions with DE, BAO and redshift experimental data sets.
+This will allow us to determine the most suitable classes of Chaplygin/polytropic teleparallel $F(T)$ solutions for explaining and determining the acceleration of expansion magnitude, the polytropic level and several other related physical parameters of the universe as precise as possible.